igorkry/tnt4j-streams/README.md

 This sample shows how to stream Apache access log records as activity events from file which is used for logging at runtime.
 File polling technique may be used for any text file.
 File rolling is also supported.

-Sample files can be found in `samples\log-file-polling` directory.
+Sample files can be found in `samples/log-file-polling` directory.

 Sample stream configuration:
 ```xml